 Check Price on Amazon →

-Four Teethers I’d Skip
+Five Teethers (or Categories) I’d Skip

 ❌ Sophie la Girafe